NYC VAWA Immigration Attorney

 FAQs

-A: Yes, under the Violence Against Women Act, you can self-petition for a green card without the knowledge or consent of your abusive family member.
+Yes, under the Violence Against Women Act, you can self-petition for a green card without the knowledge or consent of your abusive family member.
 Such individuals are recognized as VAWA self-petitioners, and the process of applying for a green card while located in the United States is called adjustment of status.
 An experienced immigration lawyer can help protect your rights and safety while supporting you through the green card application process.

-A: Normally, when an undocumented individual located in the country tries to adjust their status to become a permanent resident, certain factors can bar them from being accepted, such as having entered the country illegally multiple times or having certain criminal violations.
+Normally, when an undocumented individual located in the country tries to adjust their status to become a permanent resident, certain factors can bar them from being accepted, such as having entered the country illegally multiple times or having certain criminal violations.

 However, under the Violence Against Women Act, VAWA self-petitioners and their respective beneficiaries may be exempt from these bars to adjustment.
 A VAWA immigration lawyer can help work to ensure that you do not face bars to adjustment.

-A: VAWA self-petitioners are subject to all of the normal grounds of inadmissibility for receiving a green card, except for public charge and entry without inspection.
+VAWA self-petitioners are subject to all of the normal grounds of inadmissibility for receiving a green card, except for public charge and entry without inspection.
 Grounds of inadmissibility are reasons why green card applicants may be considered inadmissible to become lawful permanent residents.

 In many cases, it is possible to waive certain grounds depending on the details of your situation, which can be achieved by submitting a Form I-601, Application for Waiver of Grounds of Inadmissibility, or pursuing other options.

-A: The application process for a green card under VAWA is similar to the process of applying for a family-based green card.
+The application process for a green card under VAWA is similar to the process of applying for a family-based green card.
 However, you can file your Form I-485, Application to Register Permanent Residence or Adjust Status, without the knowledge or consent of the abusive family member.
-If you are first priority, meaning that there is an immediately available visa, you can file Form I-485 with the petition Form I-360, while the petition is pending, or after it is approved.
+If you are first priority, meaning that there is an immediately available visa, you can file your Form I-485 with the petition Form I-360, while the petition is pending, or after it is approved.

-A: Yes, even if an unmarried child who is under the age of 21 of an approved VAWA self-petitioner meets the specifications to apply as a derivative applicant, they will still need to submit an application to adjust status.
+Yes, even if an unmarried child who is under the age of 21 of an approved VAWA self-petitioner meets the specifications to apply as a derivative applicant, they will still need to submit an application to adjust status.
 They will also need to submit a myriad of supporting paperwork, depending on the situation.

 If you are a VAWA derivative applicant, a dedicated immigration lawyer can help protect your rights and interests and guide you efficiently through the green card application process.